panatchakorn-a/bias-eval-nli-considering-all-labels/README.md

 ```

 There are three NLI datasets to use in the evaluation set, Pro-stereotypical (PS), Anti-stereotypical (AS), and Non-stereotypical (NS) set.
 Assuming we have acquired the stereotypical type of each occupation word:
-- The PS set consists of sentence pairs in which the premise sentence contains either a female or male stereotypical occupation word, and the hypothesis sentence contains the gender word *corresponding* to the stereotype.
+- **Pro-stereotypical (PS) set**: consists of sentence pairs in which the premise sentence contains either a female or male stereotypical occupation word, and the hypothesis sentence contains the gender word *corresponding* to the stereotype.
-- The AS set consists of sentence pairs in which the premise sentence contains either a female or male stereotypical occupation word, and the hypothesis sentence contains the gender word *opposite* to the stereotype.
+- **Anti-stereotypical (AS) set**: consists of sentence pairs in which the premise sentence contains either a female or male stereotypical occupation word, and the hypothesis sentence contains the gender word *opposite* to the stereotype.
-- The NS set consists of sentence pairs containing a non-stereotypical occupation word and any gender words.
+- **Non-stereotypical (NS) set**: consists of sentence pairs containing a non-stereotypical occupation word and any gender words.

 While the correct label is neutral, biased models are expected to predict the examples in the PS and AS set as entailment and contradiction, respectively.
 For the NS set, we assume that biased models are expected to predict either entailment or contradiction.